stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   It was Charging Buffalo who told Zamacona of the queer stone doorways, gates, or cave-mouths at the bottom of some of those deep, steep, wooded ravines which the party had noticed on the northward march.
 These openings, he said, were mostly concealed by shrubbery;
 and few had entered them for untold aeons.
-Those who went to where they led, never returned&mdash;or in a few cases returned mad or curiously maimed.
+Those who went to where they led, never returned--or in a few cases returned mad or curiously maimed.
 But all this was legend, for nobody was known to have gone more than a limited distance inside any of them within the memory of the grandfathers of the oldest living men.
 Charging Buffalo himself had probably been farther than anyone else,